ServerMod/MultiAdmin/README.md

 # MultiAdmin
-SCP LocalAdmin modification to support multiple configurations per instance
+SCP LocalAdmin modification to support multiple configurations per instance, based off LocalAdmin.exe and released under the same license as that (CC-BY-SA 4.0)

 ## Features:
 - Auto start all instances when running